digital-asset/daml/daml-foundations/daml-tools/daml-extension/extension_guide.md

 ## Grammar File Format.

 VS Code supports PList, JSON and YAML files to specify grammar.
-DAML VS code extension makes use of PList, as the haskell [extension](https://github.com/JustusAdam/language-haskell) and also using Plist makes having comments easy at the expense of making it more verbose/.
+DAML VS code extension makes use of PList, as the haskell [extension](https://github.com/JustusAdam/language-haskell) and also using Plist makes having comments easy at the expense of making it more verbose.

 ## Testing Strategy
 Unfortunately at the moment we do not have a automated way to test.
-We have to depend on good old human eyes, to make that a little easy we are planning to have a annotated file with expected scopes with comments.
+We have to depend on good old human eyes, to make that a little easy we have `TestGrammar.daml` in the same folder, a annotated file with expected scopes as comments.

 ## DAML Specific constructs